git/git.github.io/General-Microproject-Information.md

 Programs like Outreachy or GSoC usually have requirements for applicants.
-Sometimes applicants have to be accepted by the program after they have shown they satisfy the requirements.
+Sometimes applicants have to be accepted by the program organizers after they have shown they satisfy the requirements.

-In any case it's interesting for us to know soon how you currently stand regarding the requirements and maybe the acceptance process.
+In any case it's interesting for us and others to know soon how you currently stand regarding the requirements and maybe the acceptance process.

+See also the "Thoroughly check your eligibility in the program" section above.

 ### Tell us what steps you have already taken